Now Inhale

 Wayne Taylor is a Terran interstellar scout who has crash-landed on a heretofore unknown alien planet.
 The aliens are sufficiently annoyed to classify Taylor as a spy, but civilized enough to have formal procedures for ending his unwelcome visit.

-The aliens possess an enshrined tradition that everyone to be terminated is entitled to a final game — a palliative to the afterlife not unlike our custom of a last meal.
+The aliens possess an enshrined tradition that everyone to be terminated is entitled to a final game — a palliative for entering the afterlife not unlike our custom of a last meal.

 As Taylor learns, the challenge is to make that final game last as long as possible.
 Of course it is absolutely unlikely that any commonly-known game could be played long enough for rescuers from Terra to reach him.
 He's allowed to choose either an alien or Terran game.
+Chess, for instance, can involve quite complex games, but all too soon for Taylor's purpose, whether win, lose, or draw, it ends.
+A repetitive loop is considered an end.
 The game he comes up with he calls, in deadpan earnestness, Arky-malarkey.

 The Towers of Hanoi